 This project will provide a 50 capacity orphanage building that will provide shelter for orphans in the Dormaa Ahenkro area of Ghana, West Africa.
 Some children are rendered orphans because their parents die of HIV Aids disease.
 The facility will also serve as a home for disabled, deformed, and needy children in the Dormaa Area who are often left uneducated.
 The facility will provide health care for the children.
-The construction of the building is complete pending roofing and decoration.
+The construction of the building is complete.
+Preparation is on-going to plaster it

 What is the issue, problem, or challenge?